zyNotCute/cs-broad-lens/task1/task1.md

 ### Coding Part

 1. Write a program to test whether you're in a VPN environment.
-(10 pts)
+(You can test whether it is correct by switching on and off your vpn and see the output) (10 pts)
 ```bash
 $ vpn-detect
 True